-The myth of “Indian time,” which is often used to explain lateness, is sometimes repeated by Aboriginal peoples themselves.
-Prior to colonization, Aboriginal peoples relied on the interrelated cycles of plants, animals, weather patterns, and other facets of life on Earth.
-They travelled in small family units and stayed away from enemy territory.
-If they had a “whenever, whatever” attitude toward hunting or toward moving their village when the scouts informed them that the enemy were two days away, they’d never have survived.
-Aboriginal concepts of time do not include being late, disrespecting others by keeping them waiting, or waiting around instead of taking action.
-Aboriginal concepts of time do, however, include the idea that what is meant to happen will happen, and that individuals should live in the eternal now, trusting that the experience will make sense when it is supposed to (in the appropriate “now”).
+The myth of “Indian time,” which is used in Canada and the U.S. as an excuse for lateness, is sometimes repeated by Aboriginal peoples themselves.
+Prior to colonization, Indigenous peoples relied on the interrelated cycles of plants, animals, weather patterns, and other facets of life on Earth.
+Communities that were not sedentary travelled in small family units and stayed away from enemy territory.
+If Indigenous peoples anywhere had ever a “whenever, whatever” attitude toward hunting, planting, or moving their village when the scouts informed them that the enemy were two days away, they’d never have survived.
+Indigenous cultures had and continue to have a well-developed understanding of both calendar time (including weather and seasons) and mythic time (oral tradition, memory, spirit world), using highly sophisticated systems based on math and astronomy.
+Indigenous concepts of time do not include being late, disrespecting others by keeping them waiting, or waiting around instead of taking action.
+Indigenous concepts of time do, however, include the idea that what is meant to happen will happen, and that individuals should live in the eternal now, trusting that the experience will make sense when it is supposed to (in the appropriate “now”).
 Life is about balancing destiny and acts of personal volition in the present – not worrying about the future.

 Ways of Knowing